mary-grace/camunda-cloud-starter/README.md

 ![](img/deployed.png)

 * The workflow definitions are now deployed to the cluster.
-Go to the Camunda Operate dashboard in Camunda Cloud and you will see them there.
+Go to the Camunda Operate dashboard ([console.cloud.camunda.io/](https://console.cloud.camunda.io/) > Click on your cluster > View Workflow Instances in Camunda Operate) in Camunda Cloud and you will see them there.

 ![](img/deployed-operate.png)